pmndrs/its-fine/README.md

   </a>
 </p>

 A collection of escape hatches exploring `React.__SECRET_INTERNALS_DO_NOT_USE_OR_YOU_WILL_BE_FIRED` and React Fiber.
-As such, you can go beyond React's component abstraction, enabling stateless queries to access elements outside your component and sharing Context across renderers.
+As such, you can go beyond React's component abstraction, enabling stateless queries to access elements outside your components and sharing Context across renderers.

 ## Table of Contents